Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

-{\it Effective Hamiltonian phase diagram.} We now explore the extended phase diagram Eq.~\eqref{eq:HNN} and thereby the possibility of an emergent Dirac spin liquid at particular coupling parameters.
-Several previous works have already investigated certain regions of the parameter space, through classical Monte Carlo studies~\cite{PhysRevB.94.035107,PhysRevB.97.184413}, ED~\cite{Wu2021} and notably using DMRG~\cite{Zhu2017b,PhysRevB.95.165110,Zhu2018,PhysRevLett.134.196702}.
+{\it Effective Hamiltonian phase diagram.} We now explore the extended phase diagram Eq.~\eqref{eq:HNN} and thereby the possibility of an emergent DSL at particular coupling parameters.
 Here, we consider a subset of the parameter space where the NN interactions can be fully anisotropic with $J_{\pm\pm} \neq 0$ and $J_{z\pm} \neq 0$, but the NNN interactions are restricted to isotropic Heisenberg interactions, $H_{ij} = J' \boldsymbol{S}_i \cdot \boldsymbol{S}_j$.
 This choice is compatible with the small NNN anisotropy observed in most materials, with the exception of the YZGO compound, cf. table~\ref{tab:Js}.
 However, in that case, the average strength of the NNN coupling, which can be estimated as $\text{Tr}\left[|\hat{J}|\right]$, is only 1.7~\% of the NN coupling.

-We perform extensive ED calculations on the $32$-site cluster and use the $12$-site cluster to corroborate the obtained phase diagram, whose results and discussion are left to the SM~\cite{supplmat}.
-We note that the $32$-site cluster does not resolve the $K$ points of the FBZ and, as a result, the $120^\circ$ AFM order, which naturally exhibits this ordering wave vector on the triangular lattice, is slightly frustrated.
-Moreover, the shape of the $32$-site cluster is not compatible with the $C_3$ lattice-spin rotation.
+We perform extensive ED calculations on the $32$-site cluster and use the $12$-site cluster to corroborate the phase diagram obtained, whose results and discussion are left to the SM~\cite{supplmat}.

-We obtain an approximate phase diagram, shown in panel $a)$ and $d)$ of Fig.~\ref{fig:phase_diagram_n32}, based on the quantum numbers of the spectrum, which we show in the supplementary material.
-We begin by fixing $J' = 0.02J$ (a value numerically compatible with the largest matrix elements of the NNN coupling $\hat{J'}$ in YZGO; see Table~\ref{tab:Js}) and study the phase diagram as a function of the diagonal XY anisotropy $J_{\pm\pm}$ and the off-diagonal XY coupling $J_{z\pm}$.
-This corresponds to the panels (a,b,c) in the upper row of Fig.~\ref{fig:phase_diagram_n32}.
-In this case, the phase diagram consists of three distinct magnetically ordered states, namely, a $120^\circ$ AFM region, a stripe-$\parallel$ phase, and a stripe-$\perp$ phase, which correspond to the dark red, dark blue, and pale purple regions shown in panel $a)$, respectively.
+We obtain an approximate phase diagram (Fig.~\ref{fig:phase_diagram_n32} $a)$ and $d)$) based on the quantum numbers of the spectrum (check the SM).
+We begin by fixing $J' = 0.02J$ (a value compatible with the largest matrix elements of the NNN coupling $\hat{J'}$ in YZGO; see Table~\ref{tab:Js}) and study the phase diagram as a function $J_{\pm\pm}$ and $J_{z\pm}$.
+This corresponds to the panels ($a,b,c$) in the upper row of Fig.~\ref{fig:phase_diagram_n32}.
+In this case, the phase diagram consists of three distinct magnetically ordered states, a $120^\circ$ AFM region, a stripe-$\parallel$ phase, and a stripe-$\perp$ phase, which correspond to the dark red, dark blue, and pale purple regions shown in panel $a)$, respectively.